Mohideen Baig

-Kala Suri Alhaj Kareem Mohideen Baig (මොහිදින් බෙග්, محي الدين بيك; 5 December 1919 – 4 November 1991), popularly as Mohidin Beg, was a Sri Lankan musician.
+Kala Suri Alhaj Kareem Mohideen Baig (මොහිදින් බෙග්, محي الدين بيك; 5 December 1919 – 4 November 1991), popularly known as Mohidin Beg, was a Sri Lankan musician.
 One of the most influential singers in Sinhala music, Baig is known particularly for his Buddhist devotional music.
 He was a Muslim who moved to Sri Lanka from Salem in Tamil Nadu, but of Hyderabadi Muslim origin.
 He was considered a highly influential multicultural figure in the country's arts history.
 Baig is the first award winning citizen of Sri Lanka.

 Personal life

-Born on 5 December 1919 in Salem South India as the third of the family, Baig belonged to an Indian tribe called Pathan.
+Born on 5 December 1919 in Salem South India as the third of the family, Baig belonged to the Pathan tribe.
 Baig's paternal lineage is descended from a pro-Islamic lineage with a centuries-old history.
 His father Kareem Baig served as a police officer in Salem.
 Bijan B was his mother.
-He was educated at a school in Salem and received his primary education in music from several music teachers in Salem particularly talented in singing Urdu and Qawali songs.
+He was educated at a school in Salem, received his primary education in music from several music teachers in Salem and was particularly talented in singing Urdu and Qawali songs.

 Kareem and Bijan were the parents of fourteen children, three of whom died in infancy.
 Baig came to Ceylon in 1931.
 During this time, Baig's grandfather, Halaldine worked for the Grandpass police and Mohideen's older brother, Aziz worked for the Harbor police.
 He returned Sri Lanka (then as Ceylon) due to untimely death of his brother Aziz by a boat accident in 1931.
 At the age of 18, Baig joined the Sri Lanka Army.